archive-ambthair-com/archive-ambthair-com.github.io/README.md

 # Overview

-This is a website originally published at www.ambthair.com, an air conditioning company which was run by my dad, Mike Hardy.
+This repository is an archive of a website originally published at www.ambthair.com, an air conditioning company which was run by my dad, Mike Hardy.
 My dad passed away in September 2025.
 I decided to keep the site online as an archive of his articles.

-The site uses eleventy to statically generate the site.
+The site uses eleventy to statically generate the site, bootstrap and pug templates.
 A slightly customised version of Bootstrap is used for the site.

+Article content © 2024 Mike Hardy for Ambthair Services Ltd.

+Website code and templates © 2025 Rob Hardy, licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0): https://creativecommons.org/licenses/by/4.0/

 # Development